-Generic Name: minoxidil (Pronunciation: min OX i dil)
+Generic Name: minoxidil

-- What is minoxidil (Minoxidil)?
+- What is minoxidil (Loniten)?

-- How should I take minoxidil (Minoxidil)?
+- How should I take minoxidil (Loniten)?

-- What happens if I overdose (Minoxidil)?
+- What happens if I overdose (Loniten)?

-- Where can I get more information?
+- Where can I get more information (Loniten)?

-What is minoxidil (Minoxidil)?
+What is minoxidil (Loniten)?

 Minoxidil is a vasodilator that relaxes (widens) blood vessels and improves blood flow.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- dry cough, sharp or stabbing chest pain;
+- new or worsening chest pain;

 - swelling in your legs, ankles, or feet;

-- feeling like you might pass out.
+- a light-headed feeling, like you might pass out;

-Less serious side effects may include:
+Common side effects may include: